Report: That´s how I helped Sandra find an apartment in Paris!

 Austrian hospitality in Paris with a delicious "Grießnockerl soup" and more

 We then met for an initial conversation in a café near Châtelet, where we got to know each other, discussed important points and concluded the contract.
 Then there was a hard lockdown in Paris from mid-March 2020 and we couldn't start looking.
-How did you feel at that time in your flat, which you really wanted to leave?
+How did you feel at that time in your apartment, which you really wanted to leave?

 Yes...it was difficult.
 It was absolutely impossible to plan when the move could happen.
 But the fact appealed to me that we were always in contact with each other.
 That's why I always had the feeling that something would come.
 And that's exactly what happened.